icgam/Easify/README.md

 * Health endpoint exposed
 * Diagnostics endpoint

-For using the full capability of the project install *EasyApi.AspNetCore.Bootstrap* nuget package.
+For using the full benefit of the library, Create a simple asp.net core project and install *EasyApi.AspNetCore.Bootstrap* nuget package.

 ```cmd